YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * By default, EXTRACT uses the label "MUPIP EXTRACT."

-* For more detailed information about the -FORMAT=BINARY header label, refer to the description of EXTRACT -FORMAT=BINARY.
+* For more detailed information about the FORMAT=BINARY header label, refer to the description of EXTRACT FORMAT=BINARY.

 ~~~~~~
 -LOG